braincogsci/mbcs-projects/Research Project 2/Research Project 2 Manual.md

 It is good practice to monitor the project, either via occassional check-ins with the supervisor or with the student.
 This is especially important to be able to assess the experimental work, as it might otherwise not be clear what the performance of the student is like.

 #### Grade experimental work, presentation and final report
 The internal grader is expected to grade all three assessment forms: the experimental work, the final presentation during the public defence and the final report, using the respective grading rubrics.
 These rubrics can be filled on the Datanose project portal when the time for assessment has come.
+During the public defence, the internal grader will grade all presentations given during a session (typically 3-5 students).

 #### Discuss and register the final grade
 Before fully registering the grade, a feedback meeting between internal grader, external grader and student can clarify the assessment and discuss the main findings.